 But who else can do it if not us?

 We are changemakers.
 We can help that little kid in the corner blossom.
 We can make that little girl who never speaks feel special and dream about becoming whatever she wants to become.
-We can welcome that little boy who had fit in and make him realize that he is part of our group.
+We can welcome that little boy who has trouble fitting in and make him realize that he is part of our group.
 We can make our students reflect and understand that value of education.

 We need to prepare ourselves.